 And people of all nations are accepting it, “All nations will river toward it, people from all over set out for it.”
 It’s an astonishing peace that Jesus brings between natural enemies and unnatural friends, when they become members of the same body–his church on this earth, Is 2:2, MSG.

-All of this instructs me and gets me thinking, but I want more from God’s word.
-I want to feel a connection with him.
+All of this is instructive and gets me thinking, but I want more from God’s word.
+I want to feel a personal connection with him.

-While God’s House, his Mountain, is a metaphor for his church, could it be a metaphor for him, too?
+And I’m wondering if God’s House, his Mountain, while a metaphor for his church, could it also be a metaphor for him?
 Maybe this climb we’re invited to is a climb into God himself, the journey of every person’s lifetime.
 Maybe God is calling us to come experience him.

 The reward is beyond imagining: intimately knowing and being known by the God of the Universe.
 What’s greater than this?